jackblatch/techwithprivacy/content.md

 ### Neovim
 - Neovim kickstart works great if you're ok using vim and losing some features of a full code editor like VSCode (or it's forks).
 Generally, the best option is to pair it with a terminal multiplexer like tmux since you can dip in and out and be in the same place as you were previously.
 - VSCode is the gold standard these days.
 Ideally you can use VSCodium (open source version without Microsoft telemetry etc), but it doesn't support remote SSH connections within
-- Other option is Zed which is ok
+- Other option is Zed which is ok and looking more promising every day

 ### Terminal packages
 - Setup `tmux-resurrect` to restore tmux sessions after a server restart